 "I'm sorry the anniversary is here and I don't have any answers still," Flewelling said.

 Rochester, a Vermont mountain town of about 1,100, was among the communities hardest hit by Irene.
-Roads leading to it washed out, leaving residents cut off from the outside world for days.

 The first bodies were buried in the cemetery two centuries ago.
 The cemetery, perched well above the White River, which drains a broad swath of central Vermont, survived earlier storms unscathed.